Shashwat Sachdev

-Shashwat Sachdev is an Indian music composer and entrepreneur.
-He won the Best Background Music in the 66th National Film Awards for his score in Uri: The Surgical Strike.
-He also won the 65th Filmfare R.D.
-Burman Award for best new and upcoming talent.
+Shashwat Sachdev (born January 1, 1987) is an Indian music composer, producer, and sound designer known for his work in Hindi cinema.
+He won the Best Background Music in the 66th National Film Awards for his score in Uri: The Surgical Strike (2019) and also won for Best Music Direction in 72th National Film Award for his song in Article 370 (2024).
+He also won the 65th Filmfare R. D. Burman Award for best new and upcoming talent.
+Subsequently, he received acclaim for his contributions to the soundtracks of Dhurandhar (2025) and Dhurandhar: The Revenge (2026).